This guide walks you through Galapagos’s options for adjusting the look and feel of your site using the Style Editor.

 Tip: If you're new to Squarespace, we suggest you read Understanding the Pages panel and Adding pages to your navigation for an overview of how pages and content work in Squarespace.

-Galapagos features two navigation areas: Main Navigation at the top and Secondary Navigation at the bottom in the footer.
+Galapagos features two navigation areas: Main Navigation at the top and Footer Navigation at the bottom in the footer.
 Adjust which pages display as navigation links in the Pages panel.
 To learn how, visit Adding pages to your navigation.

 Use the tweaks in the Navigation section of the Style Editor to adjust the color and font of the links in both navigation areas.